simh/simh/README.md

     MicroVAX 3900 has a SET CPU MODEL=(MicroVAX|VAXServer) command to change between system types MicroVAX I has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types MicroVAX II has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types

+#### PDP10 Enhancements
+    KDP11 (from Timothe Litt) for DECnet connectivity to simulators with DMC, DUP or KDP devices

 #### Terminal Multiplexer additions
     Added support for TCP connections using IPv4 and/or IPv6.